open-contracting/kingfisher-summarize/docs/users.rst

 #.
 Close your PostgreSQL session.

 #.
-Run the :ref:`correct-user-permissions` command to grant the user read-only access to the tables created by Kingfisher Views and Kingfisher Process:
+Run the :ref:`correct-user-permissions` command to grant the user read-only access to the tables created by Kingfisher Summarize and Kingfisher Process:

    .. code-block:: bash

-      python ocdskingfisher-views-cli correct-user-permissions
+      ./manage.py correct-user-permissions

 Remove a user
 -------------

 #.
-Connect to the database used by Kingfisher Views, using the connecting settings you :ref:`configured earlier<database-connection-settings>`.
+Connect to the database used by Kingfisher Summarize, using the connecting settings you :ref:`configured earlier<database-connection-settings>`.

 #.
 Delete the username from the ``views.read_only_user`` table.
 For example, replace ``the_username``, and run: